-- If your baby is older than six months, you can give him/her small amounts of pear, peach, plum, prune, or apricot.
+- If your baby is older than six months, you can give them small amounts of pear, peach, plum, prune, or apricot juice.
 A well-known baby constipation remedy is apple juice; it can be given twice a day to soften the stools.

-- A warm bath followed with a tummy massage can help to "get things moving."
+- A warm bath followed by a tummy massage can help to "get things moving."